If you can keep your head when all about you are losing theirs and blaming it on you

 A brief foray into distraction’s history

-This looks interesting: A Crisis of Short Attention Spans, 250 Years Ago By Natalie M. Phillips | January 01, 2017 When most people think of distraction, they think of flooded inboxes, cellphone beeps, Twitter feeds.
-An ever-present and unavoidable consequence of our fast-paced contemporary world, distraction is cast as a — if not the — … Continue reading A brief foray into distraction’s history
+When most people think of distraction, they think of flooded inboxes, cellphone beeps, Twitter feeds.
+An ever-present and unavoidable consequence of our fast-paced contemporary world, distraction is cast as a — if not the — mental state of modernity.
+Whatever came before — childhood, our parents’ generation, the Enlightenment — must have been, it seems, a more attentive age.

 Duncan McCargo Receives Book Award